leonjalfon1/prometheus-stack-monitoring/LAB-05-ALERTMANAGER.md

 nano ~/monitoring-lab/alertmanager/alertmanager.yml
 ```

-- The content of the file should be the below:
+- The content of the file should be the below (set the smtp configuration if you want alertmanager to send emails, for this demo is not required due we just want to test the trigger)

 ```
 # Global Configuration